crzoukman/art-quiz/README.md

 # Art Quiz

 The clone of popular mobile app called Art Quiz.
 The App was made without any library/framework using pure javascript.
 100% SPA.
+Selfmade app design.

 ## What is it capable to do?